beginning of content

 What questions should I consider when thinking about an abdominoplasty?

-There are several reasons a person may think about having a tummy tuck.
-While this operation might improve your appearance and possibly your quality of life, it is important to remember that it is major surgery and not suitable for everyone.
+While a tummy tuck might improve your appearance and possibly your quality of life, it's important to remember that it is major surgery.
+Abdominoplasty is not suitable for everyone.

 There are several questions that you should consider when making your decision.